voorhoede/npm-style-guide/README.md

 ### Why?

-Specifying engine versions on `package.json` for your module warns the user if he is not using a supported version.
+Specifying engine versions on your `package.json` module, warns the user if he is not using a supported version.
 This is specially important for ensuring npm@3 flat tree dependency on Windows, or ES2015 features that your tasks require on node.

 ### How?